anii76/zkhack-berlin/README.md

 <!-- Env Variables -->
 ### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables

-`API_KEY`

-`ANOTHER_API_KEY`

 <!-- Getting Started -->
 ## Getting Started